- Tablets: 2 mg, 5mg, 10 mg, 15 mg, 20 mg, 30 mg

 - Acute treatment of agitation in schizophrenia and bipolar disorder

 This medication sheet will focus primarily on schizophrenia.
-You can find more information about bipolar disorder, depression, and autism spectrum disorders on our Learn About Mental Health Conditions page.
+Find more information about bipolar disorder and depression on our Mental Health Conditions section.

 What Is The Most Important Information I Should Know About Aripiprazole?